 Sometimes you may want to insert the degree symbol in Microsoft Word to show temperature readings rather than typing the word “degrees.”
 However, this may not be as easy as it sounds because you won’t find the degree symbol on your keyboard.

-Shortcut keys are usually the easiest method for inserting most symbols.
-The only problem is you’ll need to remember some short codes.
+Using a keyboard shortcut is the easiest method to insert symbols into a document.
+The only problem is you’ll need to remember some rarely used short codes.
 You can always keep a Notepad document on your desktop for easy reference.
 Fortunately, with this method, you just need to hit a combination of keys to insert the degree sign anywhere in a Word document.

 The bad thing about this method is that it may not work for you if your laptop keyboard doesn’t have a number pad.
 Desktop models come equipped with number pads, but most laptops forgo the number pad due to space limitations.

 To insert the degree sign, simply follow these two steps:

 1. Select where you want to insert the degree symbol in Microsoft Word.